Code-Institute-Submissions/uc-frontend-project1/README.md

 - In speaking to my tutor he advised on changing in codes in html files.

 - Text in the top half of the video links pages were overlayed by the overview section which followed - this was only visible in mobile views.
-- Addition of code in html file to bring one section above the other
+- Additional code in html file to bring one section above the other
     - similar to the video view solution

+- Footer was not working correctly as images of social media were not showing.
+    - Corrected by adding in links used/needed within the HTML5 pages

 USER STORIES